dstibrany/swim-java/README.md

 ## Simulation Example

 One of the goals of this project was to be able to swap out the UDP network layer with an emulated network layer.
-This enables the ability to write to run multi-node simulations quickly and in a single JVM process.
+This enables the ability to run multi-node simulations quickly and in a single JVM process.

 Here is an example of a simulation: